ScholarBench: A Bilingual Benchmark for Abstraction, Comprehension, and Reasoning Evaluation in Academic Contexts: Additional Analysis

 \subsection{Human Evaluation}

 Figure~\ref{fig:comp_human_n_models} compares human evaluation results with the performance of various LLMs on a randomly sampled 1\% subset of the entire dataset.
-The examples used in this comparison are identical to those in Table~\ref{tab:data-human-eval}, and all evaluations are conducted with access to the corresponding paragraph.
+The examples used in this comparison are identical to those in Table~\ref{tab:data-human-eval-1}, and all evaluations are conducted with access to the corresponding paragraph.
 Similar to the high inter-annotator agreement observed in the human evaluation (Cohen’s Kappa: 0.614 for English and 0.706 for Korean), the distribution of model performance on the sampled data shows clear differentiation.
-The performance gap between large-scale and smaller models is evident, and the consistency between model predictions and human judgments further supports the \textit{reliability} of the \texttt{ScholarBench} as a quantitative evaluation standard.
+The consistency between model predictions and human judgments further supports the \textit{reliability} of the \texttt{ScholarBench} as a quantitative evaluation standard.

 In the graph, the average score from human evaluation (i.e., the Human Upper Bound) is presented as a reference line, above which most models do not reach.
 This demonstrates that \texttt{ScholarBench} is \textit{sensitive} enough to capture fine-grained differences in model performance.